 You will find broken links rarely on the top-ranking pages for the competitive keywords.

 So it’s a good SEO practice to regularly audit your external link profile.
 Make sure that you aren’t sending visitors (or search engine bots) down a dead-end street.

 You might think about how to check for outbound broken links?

 The easiest way to do this is through an extension.
 Use Check My Links free Chrome extension.

 Once you got any broken link then replace the link and fix the issue.

 Use social sharing buttons on your website so that users can easily share your content on various social media platforms.

 Sharing content can get more eyeballs and drive more traffic to your website.

 So your social sharing buttons should prominently be displayed on blog posts.

 So this the on-page SEO checklist every site should follow.
-Follow the above tips for better on page SEO.
+Follow the above tips for better on-page SEO.
 Follow these steps in every post you are publishing.
-This will help you to get better ranking.
+This will help you to get a better ranking.